dergigi/dergigi.github.io/bitcoin/resources.md

 ### Podcasts

-One of the best ways to educate yourself on Bitcoin is listening in on conversations of other people.
-We are living in the golden age of podcasts, and although I try to listen to every Bitcoin podcast under the sun it is simply an unsurmountable feat.
+One of the best ways to educate yourself on Bitcoin is by listening to the smartest people in the space.
+Luckily, we are living in the golden age of podcasts, and many great conversations are "open source" so to speak.

 I consider the following podcasts the best in the space: